prashkr/Bike-Sharing-Kaggle/README.md

 # Bike-Sharing-Kaggle
-My attempt to the Bike Sharing problem on Kaggle
+My attempt to the Bike Sharing problem on Kaggle in R